-The division hosts the **Zambia Election Research Network (ZERN)**, a group of academics researching democracy and electoral processes in Zambia.
-The network has produced high-impact, evidence-based research recognized by international and diplomatic organizations, contributing significantly to electoral discourse.
+The Division hosts the Zambia Election Research Network (ZERN), a network of academics interested in Zambian democracy and the electoral process.
+The network has collectively produced high-impact, evidence-based research recognised by international and diplomatic organisations.
+By filling a notable gap in Zambian discourse with rigorous analysis, the Division helps steer public debate beyond media hype.

-SAIPAR conducts **political-economy analysis** on various subjects, including governance, corruption, the judiciary, economic institutions, political parties, mining, and public policies.
-This research is interdisciplinary and often collaborates with other divisions to provide comprehensive insights.
+SAIPAR provides political-economy analysis on topics including economic institutions, political parties, governance and corruption, the judiciary, the mining sector, and public policies.
+This multidisciplinary work is often carried out in conjunction with other divisions.

-The division publishes **books, policy briefs, journal articles, occasional papers, research reports, and editorial opinions**.
-It played a key role in coordinating the publication of *Democracy and Electoral Politics in Zambia (Brill Publishers, Leiden)*, available at Brill Publishers.
+The Division has published books, policy briefs, journal articles, occasional papers, research reports, and editorial opinions.
+In 2020, it coordinated the publication of Democracy and Electoral Politics in Zambia (T. Banda, M. Hinfelaar, O. Kaaba, and M. Ndulo; Brill Publishers, Leiden) — available at Brill Publishers.

-The division also runs the **Zambia Social Science Journal (ZSSJ)**, a peer-reviewed interdisciplinary journal focused on social sciences and development.
-The journal serves as a forum for academic discourse and policy analysis.
+The Division also runs the Zambia Social Science Journal (ZSSJ), an interdisciplinary, peer-reviewed journal focused on scholarly work in the social sciences and development, serving as a forum for argument, debate, review, reflection, and discussion.

 Advancing